 It’s no wonder few people in the industry want to talk about bestseller campaigns.
 Bestseller lists are revered, longstanding, and – of course – incredibly influential.
 The fact that it has become standard practice to work the system that determines which titles wind up on these lists is not exactly good PR for an industry that’s already in turmoil.

 Take Risks and Find Surprises to Break-Through

 In revealing my personal story, I risk several things.
 If I ever want to write another book, I risk being blacklisted by an industry that benefits each time an author contracts for a bestseller campaign.
-I risk having my current book, Leapfrogging, dismissed as a sham, even though it’s received fairly wide press and positive reviews.
+I risk having my current book, Leapfrogging, dismissed as a sham, even though it’s received fairly wide press and positive reviews (including Best General Business Book at the 2014 International Book Awards and Best Leadership Book in the 2013 Axiom Book Awards).
 And I risk damaging a few personal relationships with those who may see my words here as an attack on their livelihoods.

 Of course this very article may lead to additional visibility for my book and my work.
 But that isn’t the end goal.